Garrett-Productions/sockets_w_ciso/rewatch.readme.md

     * Whenever you hover over an HTML element, whatever is after the colon is what it's returning, so for sockets, lets catch whatever app.listen is returning in a variable! (const httpServer)
     * npm run dev or nodemon server.js to run the backend
+    * make an instance of socket.io server through a var, and import it, so we'll have an http server var and a socket.io var
 ------------------------------------------------------------------------

 Server.js